microprediction/timemachines/README.md

                 e:float=None,                            # Non-binding maximal computation time ("e for expiry"), in seconds r:float=None)                            # Hyper-parameters ("r" stands for for hype(r)-pa(r)amete(r)s)

-As noted, the function is intended to be applied repeatedly.
-For example one could harvest a sequence of the model predictions as follows:
+Since only one *y* arrives at a time, it is up to you to harvest a sequence of the model predictions, if you wish to, as follows:

     def posteriors(f,y):
         s = {}